Commercial Helicopter Training: CPL‑H Program

 |---|---|

-| Knowledge | Regulations, performance, weather, and decision-making mastery |
+| Knowledge | Regs, performance, weather, decision-making mastery |

 | Maneuvers | Commercial-level precision across required tasks |

-| Scenario | Sound judgment under realistic operational constraints |
+| Scenario | Sound judgment under operational constraints |

 | Standard | Consistent performance at test-ready tolerances |